 Please read this article on "Percentile" for more information on what is percentile.

 You can filter the classroom gradebook with the help of the following filters:

-2. You will be able to view all the published assessments along with your attempts and published scores, if any.
+2. You will be able to view all the published assessments along with your attempts, feedback and published scores, if any.

 3. You can quickly filter the required assessments by using the following filters:

 1. By default, all types of assessments (quiz, assignment and offline test) will be shown on the gradebook page of a classroom.
 Click the Type drop-down and select the required type of assessment to filter them out.
 For example, in the following screenshot, we are filtering all the discussions in the classroom gradebook.

 1. By default, both summative and formative assessments are shown on the gradebook.
 Click the Summative / Formative drop-down and select the required filter to filter summative / formative assessment.
 In the following example, we are filtering all the summative assessments.